 Anubias plants are semi-aquatic flowering plants that can grow in and out of water.
 They are widely grown in the freshwater rivers and streams in tropical regions of western Africa.
 This region of Africa is usually warm and tropical with high humidity.

-These small and medium size plants prefer to stay in shaded areas and will attach themselves to available objects in the water.
-It grows naturally on rocks, driftwoods, or any surface that it can anchor itself.
+These small and medium-sized plants prefer to stay in shaded areas and will attach themselves to available objects in the water.
+It grows naturally on rocks, driftwood, or any surface on which it can anchor itself.

 Anubias plants consist of three main parts: leaves, rhizome (stem), and roots.

 Leaves are very thick and hard when touched, almost it feels like touching plastic.
-Leaves are usually dark green in color and are popping directly out of the rhizome.
+They have dark green leaves that are popping directly out of the rhizome.
+Their broad leaves are round and intact which makes them a perfect plant to keep in the background or midground.

 Rhizome has a lighter green color and will constantly grow and make new leaves.
 The rhizome is thick and hard and acts like the backbone of the plant.
 A healthy rhizome should look bright green with no patches of brown or yellow on it.

-Anubia also grows tiny root-like structures that are the same color as the rhizome.
-These roots are used to hold on to objects and stay in place.
+This popular plant also grows tiny root-like structures that are the same color as the rhizome.
+The roots are used to hold onto objects and stay in place.
 The roots are not used for feeding.
 We will discuss more on this topic in the propagation and care sections of this article.

 All the different variants of Anubias have the same structure but at a different scale.
 Some anubias have large leaves and thick rhizomes but some others have tiny leaves and rhizomes that will only grow a few millimeters.

 The most common type of Anubias in the aquarium hobby is Anubias barteri var.
-Nana.
+Nana or simply Anubias Nana.
 This variant is most famous for its hardiness and its solid green leaves.

 Size & Growth Rate